charlesfu4/NENT-Interview-task/README.md

 - [x] Function that fetch a sorted list of restaurant based on relevant attribute
 - [x] Function that fetch a filtered list of restaurant based on relevant attribute

+### Extra functionalities

+- [x] An endpoint that lets the client update restaurant info based on id
+- [ ] Backend test

 ### Check list

-- [ ] Deal with incremental id problem
+- [x] Deal with incremental id problem

 ### Documentation